AWildErin/combinecontrol-ce/README.md

-# CombineControl
+# CombineControl Community Edition

-This is the official repo for the Garry's Mod roleplay gamemode CombineControl.
-It is no longer being developed by me but pull requests will be reviewed.
+This is a fork of the Official [CombineControl](https://github.com/disseminate/combinecontrol) repository by Disseminate.
+This repository plans to add new updates, fixes and more to CombineControl as the main gamemode is not being updated anymore.
+If you wish to contribute to any of the ideas we plan to add, feel free to fork and add a pull request and we'll review it.
+As it's open source anybody can contribute!

 ## Setup